Skip to main content

 It collects cluster-wide metrics such as server status, client connections, active clients, query rate, and document read/write rates.
 For each server, it offers similar metrics.

 The data is gathered by querying the stats table in RethinkDB, which stores real-time statistics related to the cluster and its individual servers.
+It also provides a running-queries function using the rethinkdb.jobs system table (admin-only).

 This collector is supported on all platforms.